eduP2P/common/docs/prototype_cookbook.md

 ## Running a Client

-For the client prototype, currently there is `cmd/toverstok/`, which provides a shell interface to setting up a client, and monitoring it, with custom values.
+For the client prototype, currently there is `cmd/dev_client/`, which provides a shell interface to setting up a client, and monitoring it, with custom values.

-More documentation can be found in [`cmd/toverstok/README.md`](../cmd/toverstok/README.md).
+More documentation can be found in [`cmd/dev_client/README.md`](../cmd/dev_client/README.md).

 Use that documentation to setup platform-specific wireguard, or receive platform-specific wireguard instructions.

 A few notes/helps/reminders:

-Use `key file` for ease and consistency; the private key of the client will be saved in a file called `toverstok.key`, in the local directory, by default.
+Use `key file` for ease and consistency; the private key of the client will be saved in a file called `client.key`, in the local directory, by default.
 (Change this file location by supplying another argument with the path)

 Alternatively, run `key gen` to generate a private key for each client.
 Write these down, and keep track of which is which.
 Then, upon every boot of a client, run `key set` to set the private key of that client again.